Menu

 In New Jersey, there are two distinct avenues for pursuing justice against the parties responsible for your assault or abuse - the criminal justice system and the civil justice system.
 These options are not mutually-exclusive; you can choose to pursue both criminal charges and a private civil lawsuit.

-In the criminal justice system, the direct perpetrators of crime are held accountable for their wrongful actions by criminal prosecutors.
+In the criminal justice system, criminal prosecutors hold the direct perpetrators of crime accountable for their wrongful actions.
 In prosecuting sex crimes, prosecutors hold these offenders accountable to society as a whole, affirming our responsibility to comport with societal codes of conduct.
-At bottom, the criminal justice system is about society, not individual survivors.
+At the bottom, the criminal justice system is about society, not individual survivors.
 No wonder so many survivors feel as though they were used by the prosecution in their case, treated as glorified pieces of evidence.

 What Is The Civil Justice System?